 Today, I have a different type of lost city to talk about, the lost city of Iximaya!
 This legendary city is said to have been home to a vibrant Maya population that was never conquered by the Spanish.
-Deep in the jungles of the Yucatan peninsula, these Maya natives were able to continue their lives, unchanged by the tides of history.
+Deep in the jungles of the Yucatan peninsula, these Maya natives continued their lives, unchanged by the tides of history.

 The story of Iximaya is unusual in comparison to other lost city stories.
 The seed of the story comes to us from John L. Stephens, an American diplomat and explorer of the 20th century.
 Stephens is famous today for writing the first widely published descriptions of the Classic Maya cities.
 He was also accompanied on his trips by Frederick Catherwood, a British artist, who made stunning illustrations of the monuments and buildings they encountered at these cities.

 Stephens was understandably awe struck by the ruins of these Maya cities.
-He was a well-traveled and educated westerner, who had visited many of the world’s best known ancient sites in Egypt and the Middle East.
-The existence of vast cities full of crumbling monuments covered in glyphic writing inspired the poet Stephen’s soul, as he penned one of my favorite quotes:
+He was a well-traveled and educated Westerner, who had visited many of the world’s best known ancient sites in Egypt and the ‘Holy Land.’
+The existence of vast cities full of crumbling monuments covered in glyphic writing inspired the Stephen’s poetic soul, as he penned one of my favorite quotes:

 “There were no associations connected with the place; none of those stirring recollections which hollow Rome, Athens, and ‘The world’s great mistress on the Egyptian plain;’ but architecture, sculpture, and painting, all the arts which embellish life, had flourished in this overgrown forest; orators, warriors, and statesman, beauty, ambition, and glory, had lived and passed away, and none knew that such things had been, or could tell of their past existence.”-John Stephens, 1841

-In his travels through the Maya world, Stephens heard rumors of a magnificent city that, unlike the ruins he had been exploring, was still populated by the Maya people.
-Despite the temptation, Stephens lamented that his itinerary could not allow for enough time to search out this place, and thus the rumor stayed a rumor.
+In his travels through the Maya world, Stephens heard rumors of a magnificent city that, unlike the ruins he had been exploring, was still populated by Maya people.
+Despite the temptation, Stephens lamented that his itinerary could not allow for time to search out this place and thus the rumor stayed a rumor.